 If you’re not used to walking regularly, taking a long stroll may be painful.
 However, avoiding physical activity altogether can weaken the supporting muscles surrounding your joints and ultimately create more strain.

-While arthritis pain and stiffness can create a barrier to fitness, there’s a good chance these very symptoms will improve with a regular routine.
+While arthritis pain and stiffness can create a barrier to fitness, there’s a good chance these very symptoms will improve with a regular exercise routine.
 Further, walking regularly is considered a proactive approach to managing the symptoms of arthritis and preventing the condition from worsening.

 All that said, it’s vital to start slow and work your way up to 20 or more minutes a day.
 This will allow you to build up muscle strength and stamina while helping you avoid debilitating pain or potential injury.